 No Time to Explain: Okabe tells this to every other lab member after Mayuri is killed and he time leaps.

 No Waterproofing in the Future: Subverted.
 Amane's time machine is short circuited by rain and can't be repaired so they have to undo it being damaged in the first place.
-However, it is alleged to be air-tight, and Okabe speculates that it was water-damaged due to it being breached when it crashed into Radio Kaikan, rendering it open to water damage.
+However, it is alleged to be air-tight, and Okabe speculates that it was water-damaged due to it being breached when it landed inside Radio Kaikan rather than on top, rendering it open to water damage.

 Official Couple: Kurisu is the main heroine and the story revolves around her relationship with Okabe, both romantically and otherwise.